2013–14 California Golden Bears women's basketball team

-The 2013–14 California Golden Bears women's basketball team will represent University of California, Berkeley during the 2013–14 NCAA Division I women's basketball season.
+The 2013–14 California Golden Bears women's basketball team represented University of California, Berkeley during the 2013–14 NCAA Division I women's basketball season.
 The Golden Bears, led by third year head coach Lindsay Gottlieb, played their home games at the Haas Pavilion and were members of the Pac-12 Conference.
 They finished with a record of 22–10 overall, 13–5 in Pac-12 play for a tie for a second-place finish.
 They lost in the quarterfinals in the 2014 Pac-12 Conference women's basketball tournament to Washington State.
-They were invited to the 2014 NCAA Division I women's basketball tournament which they defeated Fordham in the first round before getting defeated by Baylor in the second round.
+They were invited to the 2014 NCAA Division I women's basketball tournament, where they defeated Fordham in the first round before getting defeated by Baylor in the second round.